 NAD+ Is Part of the Reason Your Flour Is Fortified

-Both US and international governments require fortification of certain flours and rices.
+Both US and international governments require fortification of certain flours and rice.
 It’s fortified with niacin, which is an NAD+ precursor.
 Precursors are what can be converted into NAD+.
 This dates back to the early 1900s, when a fatal disease called pellagra was plaguing the American south.
 It was eventually mitigated by doctors who identified nutritional deficiencies, specifically diets lacking niacin, were to blame.